csc-training/high-level-gpu-programming/docs/08-sycl-queus-groups-kernels.md

  - runtime choose how to group the work-items
  - supports 1D, 2D, and 3D-grids
- - no control over the size of groups,no locality within kernels
+ - no control over the size of groups, no locality within kernels

 # Parallel launch with **nd-range** I